RadhaPamarthi/WorkForcePro/README.md

 ## Features

 ### 🛠️ Employee Management

 - **Add Employees**: Input information like name, role, gender, nationality, email, etc.
 - **View Employees**: View a list of all employees in a grid-based layout.
 - **Email Notifications**: Employees receive login credentials via email upon registration.
+- **Auto-Generated Employee ID**: Employee ID is automatically generated based on the first two letters from the employee's first name and last name, followed by a random 4-digit number.
+- **Auto-Generated Password** : A secure, random 10-character password is automatically generated for each employee and included in the email.

 ### 🛡️ Role-Based Access Control

 - **HR Role**: Can add and manage employees, view dashboards, and manage tasks.
 - **Employee Role**: Can log in and view their individual dashboard with relevant information.

 ### 📧 Automatic Email Notifications

 - When an employee is added, they automatically receive a welcome email with their login credentials.

 ### 📊 MongoDB Integration

 - All employee data is saved to MongoDB, ensuring a scalable and flexible database solution.

 ---